✓ Updated March 2026

 Kyoto City Bus

 The most comprehensive way to reach almost every corner of Kyoto, from major temples to residential areas.
-It's essential for accessing sights not directly served by the subway or train lines.
+It's essential for accessing sites not directly served by the subway.

 Bicycle Rental

-Kyoto is surprisingly bike-friendly, especially in flatter areas and along the Kamo River.
-Renting a bike offers freedom and allows you to explore charming backstreets and discover hidden gems at your own pace.
+Kyoto is surprisingly bike-friendly, especially in flatter areas like Gion and around the Kamo River.
+It offers a great way to explore smaller streets and discover hidden gems at your own pace.

-Taxis are readily available and offer a comfortable, direct way to get around, especially for groups or when traveling with luggage.
-They are particularly useful for reaching destinations not well-served by public transport or late at night.
+Taxis are readily available and offer door-to-door service, which can be convenient for groups or when carrying luggage.
+They are a good option for reaching less accessible locations or late at night.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.